System Administration

 Bulk Data Import System

-The bulk import system enables efficient migration of assets, landing pages, email templates, and other resources from external sources or other Phishing Club instances.
-This powerful feature streamlines content deployment and facilitates rapid platform setup with pre-built simulation components.
+The import system enables import of assets, landing pages, email templates, and other resources from external sources or other Phishing Club instances.

-Download a comprehensive example import file to understand the required structure: Phishing Club Import Example.zip
+Download a example import file to understand the required structure: Phishing Club Import Example.zip

 Import Process

-1. File Upload: Select and upload your properly structured .zip file using the import form interface
+1. File Upload: Select and upload your structured .zip file using the import form interface

-2. Context Selection: Choose whether to import data into the current organization context (Security Provider edition) or apply globally across all organizations
+2. Context Selection: Choose whether to import data into the current organization context or apply globally across all organizations

 Required File Structure

-Import files must follow a specific directory structure for successful processing and proper resource organization:
+Import files must follow a specific directory structure for processing and resource organization:

 • assets/ - Global assets directory containing shared resources available across all templates and campaigns